normai/normai/probe/probegfm.md

 This page is probing, what can be done in GFM and what not.

-Custom CSS will just not work on GitHub. &lt;div&gt;s are possible, but any custom styling inside ignored.
+Custom CSS will just not work on GitHub. &lt;div&gt;s are possible, but any custom styling inside is ignored.
 For a discussion on this see StackOverflow thread [Custom css file for readme.md in a Github repo](https://stackoverflow.com/questions/51956361/custom-css-file-for-readme-md-in-a-github-repo "[ref 20211218°1224]")
  .
 For the allowed tags and attributes see e.g.
  [kivikakk/whitelist.md](https://gist.github.com/kivikakk/622b5dcf395e26c49e2334f0eb19e6f9 "[ref 20211218°1225]")